 What is Proprietary Trading?

-Trading is an important area of Financial Markets and is a good source of income generation for companies operating in the Banking and Financial Service Industry.
 Banks, brokerage houses, Investment Banks, and Financial Institutions (collectively referred to as Banks here) perform trading activities on behalf of their clients by executing their buy or sell orders through the platforms available at their end and also by providing advisory services to them related to hedging strategies, arbitrage opportunities, etc. and receive commission payments in lieu of the services offered by them.
-In all these cases, the risk of huge gain/loss rests with the client as the organization is only acting on behalf of the clients; however, such services provide these institutions with a limited amount of income, and to boost their income, banks indulge in Prop Trading.
+The organization acts on behalf of clients, with the risk of significant gain or loss resting with the clients.
+Banks engage in Prop Trading to enhance their income as these services generate limited income for financial institutions.
 Now we learn the Proprietary Trading concept.

-It refers to trading under which banks (including Banks, Brokerage Houses, Investment Banks, and Financial Institutions) trade in their own account and invest their capital for their direct gain/loss.
-Usually, such trading positions are taken in stocks, bonds, currencies, derivatives, etc. In short, the bank’s trading desk takes trading positions using the bank’s own capital, which results in huge gains or losses for the bank.
-Since prop trading involves a lot of the bank’s capital, it also carries a huge risk.
-In the unlikely event that adverse movement happens in the trading positions (which means stocks purchased by the company started falling in value), organizations face huge losses that can wipe off their capital and can put depositors’ money at very high risk.
+It refers to trading under which banks (including Banks, Brokerage Houses, Investment Banks, and Financial Institutions) trade in their account and invest their capital for their direct gain/loss.
+Usually, such trading positions are taken in stocks, bonds, currencies, derivatives, etc. In short, the bank’s trading desk takes trading positions using the bank’s capital, which results in huge gains or losses for the bank.
+Since prop trading involves much of the bank’s capital, it carries a huge risk.
+In the unlikely event that adverse movement happens in the trading positions (which means stocks purchased by the company started falling in value), organizations face huge losses that can wipe off their capital and put depositors’ money at very high risk.

-Why do Banks pursue Proprietary Trading?
+Why do Banks Pursue Proprietary Trading?

 However, it is pertinent to note a few essential points in this regard: